AltoRetrato/gditools3/readme.txt

     Many thanks to FamilyGuy for sharing his original work!

-    Thanks to SiZiOUS for testing the code, providing support and for the original GUI program.
+    Thanks to SiZiOUS for testing FamilyGuy's code, providing support and for the original GUI program.

      ___                _                        __